The 2020 Plan Engagement Initiative calls for educating Trojans about campus sustainability issues, including:

 - Sustainability Steering Committee meetings (fall/spring/summer)

-The Office of Sustainability implements educational programming in support of the 2020 Plan goals.
+The Office of Sustainability implements educational and engagement programming in support of the 2020 Plan goals.

-- Throughout November, the “Separate, Don’t Contaminate” campaign will be featured on over 50 digital screens around campus, including:
+- Between November and February, the “Separate, Don’t Contaminate,” “Stop Waste Before It Starts,” and “Reduce Your Use” campaigns were featured on over 50 digital screens around campus, including:

 - 20 Housing and two Residential Dining locations